21. ON CHRISTIANITY

 21.2 From Scrying to Darwin

-The celebrated era of the Italian Renaissance had some disadvantages in the confusion created by magic.
-A related drawback was inherited in Britain by the mathematician John Dee (d.1608), whose reliance upon spiritualistic messages, from the scoundrel and scryer Edward Kelley, comprises a major instance of proto-scientific instability and aberration (Shepherd, Some Philosophical Critiques and Appraisals, 2004, pp. 215ff.).
+The celebrated Italian Renaissance had some disadvantages in the confusion created by magic.
+In Britain, the mathematician John Dee (d.1608) relied upon spiritualistic messages from the scoundrel and scryer Edward Kelley.
+This episode comprises a major instance of proto-scientific instability and aberration (Shepherd, Some Philosophical Critiques and Appraisals, 2004, pp. 215ff).

 The secularising mood of the Georgian era resorted to evocations of ancient Rome, caesars being preferred to popes.
 The convivial philosopher David Hume associated with Protestant churchmen, while being in evident disagreement with their beliefs.
 Slavery was pursued to an extensive degree by the colonialists.
-Fortunately, this evil was resisted by the more civilised inhabitants of Britain, who finally triumphed.
+Fortunately, this evil was resisted by the more civilised inhabitants of Britain, who finally triumphed after generations of Empire misconduct.

 The subsequent Victorian era was marked by a strong national spirit and extensive overseas activity via the British Empire.
 The study room gained an unprecedented significance in middle class homes, complementing libraries of the more well endowed Victorians.
 A religious milieu was then a strong influence.
 The theory of natural selection, propounded by Charles Darwin (d.1882), was a major blow to the dogmatism associated with Biblical interpretation.
-Christian and other criticism of Darwin has continued.
-See Ted Davis, Darwin's Critics, Then and Now (2016).
+Scientific criticism of Darwin is now relevant.

 In the neo-Darwinian transition, concepts of Darwin fused with genetic theory.
 However, there are strong scientific reservations and uncertainties in relation to that paradigm.
-In 2016, a conference at the Royal Society contributed to a theme that "Darwinian theory is broken and may not be fixable."
-The conference defined the current exegetical problems and state of research.
-A lack of due explanation was emphasised for such unsolved problems as phenotypic complexity and phenotypic novelty.
-The deficit tended to confirm perceptions that technical scientific discussion of uncertainties is not reflected in the public presentation of evolution.
+In 2016, a conference at the Royal Society contributed to a new and radical theme: "Darwinian theory is broken and may not be fixable."
+The conference defined current exegetical problems and state of research.
+A lack of due explanation was conceded for unresolved issues, e.g., phenotypic complexity and phenotypic novelty.
+The deficit tended to confirm perceptions that technical scientific discussion of uncertainties is not reflected in the simplified public presentation of evolution.
 The gap is sufficiently wide to merit attention.
 "The technical literature in biology is now replete with world-class biologists routinely expressing doubts about various aspects of neo-Darwinian theory" (Scientists confirm that Darwinism is Broken).

 21.3 Friar Roger Bacon, the Inquisition, and the Fraticelli